ypashov/FishAI-app/README.md

 2. The upload Function writes the image to Blob Storage, calls Azure AI Vision for objects/tags, and saves a JSON metadata record alongside the blob.
 3. `/api/recent` enumerates the metadata container, generates short-lived SAS links for each image, and returns the latest analyses.
 4. `/api/stats` counts the metadata blobs to power the total recognitions counter on the home page.
-5. The React results page consumes both the direct upload response and `/api/recent` so the latest five analyses (with thumbnails) are visible to everyone.
+5. The React results page consumes both the direct upload response and `/api/recent` so the latest analyses (with thumbnails) are visible to everyone.

 ## Local Development
 ```bash